Ailantha

 ...but not the adults, as we've subscribed to the joy of Christmas non-gifting for years.

-We watched movies.
+We watched movies, we cooked,

 Picture